0xKourama/Elbanna-NP-Notes/Web-Penetration-Testing/htaccess-htpasswd.md

-# protecting access to certain web directories on Apache2
+# Protecting access to certain web directories on Apache2
 ### Step #1: create a directory where you want authentication and a basic `index.html` file
 ```bash
 cd /var/www/html